Talislanta

-Talislanta is a fantasy role-playing game published by Bard Games in 1987 that forgoes many of the tropes used by popular games of the genre in favor of a unique world and many new game mechanisms.
-Six English-language editions and several foreign ones have been published.
+Talislanta is a fantasy role-playing game set in a world of its own.
+It was originally published by Bard Games in 1987 and has seen seven English-language editions through 2024.
+Several foreign editions have also been published.

 Contents

 Setting

 The game is set in Talislanta, a continent on the world of Archaeus.
 Magic is common and has reached a high level of technology.

 Character creation

 In the 1st to 4th editions, characters are essentially pre-generated, with over 80 character types defined by race, nationality, ability scores, skills, equipment and background.
 Players pick the type of character they wish to play, then individualize it by increasing one ability by three points; decreasing one ability by one point; and adding an additional skill.
 PD Breeding-Black was the first artist to work on Talislanta, and was instrumental in creating the look and feel of the First and Second Edition books.
 Her artwork was integral in establishing the look of Talislanta, and it remains so to the present day.

 In the 5th edition, a more complex character generation system was introduced that was similar to other role-playing games.